Landlords must provide tenants with at least 60 days' written notice of a rent increase (160KB PDF).

 Fixed term agreements

-Fixed and period agreements
+Fixed and periodic agreements

 Rent can be increased: